RehanSaeed/rehansaeed.github.io/content/posts/2021/windows-package-manager/index.md

 dateModified: null
 published: true
 categories:
   - "Tools"
 tags:
   - "Windows Package Manager (winget)"
+  - "Windows"
 ---

 Winget is a package manager for Windows a bit like apt for linux or the open source Chocolatey for Windows.
 Version 1.1 of the Windows Package Manager (winget) was [recently released](https://devblogs.microsoft.com/commandline/windows-package-manager-1-1/).
 I've had my eye on it for a while now and its only recently gotten good enough to use for real.